 When so much of a couple’s energy is devoted to their child, it’s no surprise that there’s less of it to available nurture their own relationship.
-On top of that, many couples approach their child’s learning and attention issues differently.
+On top of that, many couples approach their child’s learning and thinking differences differently.
 This can cause friction in a relationship.

-Here are some of the most common challenges couples face when they have a child with learning and attention issues.
+Here are some of the most common challenges couples face when they have a child with learning and thinking differences.

 Relationship Challenge #1: Different Coping Responses